My Baby Loves Me (Martha and the Vandellas song)

-"My Baby Loves Me" is a 1966 soul standard by Martha Reeves but released under Martha and The Vandellas.
+"My Baby Loves Me" is a 1966 soul standard by Martha Reeves but released under Martha and the Vandellas.
 None of the Vandellas are featured in this song.
-Instead, the background is sung by Motown's session group, The Andantes, and another legendary Motown group, The Four Tops.
-Co-written (with Sylvia Moy) and co-produced by William "Mickey" Stevenson & Ivy Jo Hunter, the song rose to #22 on Billboard Hot 100 singles chart and #3 on Billboard's Hot R&B singles chart.
+Instead, the background is sung by Motown's session group, the Andantes, and another legendary Motown group, the Four Tops.
+Co-written (with Sylvia Moy) and co-produced by William "Mickey" Stevenson and Ivy Jo Hunter, the song rose to No. 22 on the Billboard Hot 100 singles chart and No. 3 on the Billboard Hot R&B singles chart.

 Background

 The song has the narrator sing of her lover and how much he loves and needs her.
 Reeves often refers to it as her favorite of all of her recordings.
 While it didn't appear on her group's regular studio albums, it would be put on their Greatest Hits album.

 Cash Box described it as a "moody, medium-paced bluesy romancer about real lucky gal who seems to have an ideal relationship with her boyfriend."